Burn Service Assessment

 WHO Technical Working Group recommendations on burns care in mass casualty incidents.

+Interburns worked as part of the WHO Technical Working Group to define and agree recommendations for burn care in MCIs.
 21 recommendations provide a framework to guide national and international specialist burn teams and health facilities to support delivery of safe care and improved outcomes to burn patients in mass casualty incidents.

 Read the published article here.